Bennett, Georgia D lead No. 3 Dawgs to 49-3 rout of Oregon

 Any doubts were quickly put to rest by a swarming group that looked very much like last year’s defense for the ages, making life miserable for new Oregon quarterback Bo Nix.

-''One of our mottos is, `No one in our end zone,''' said Georgia safety Christopher Smith, who had an interception.
+“One of our mottos is, `No one in our end zone,”‘ said Christopher Smith, who had one of Georgia’s two interceptions.

 Nix transferred to Eugene after starting at Auburn the last three seasons.
 He immediately found himself facing a team he lost to three times while playing in the SEC.